-A comprehensive review of all of the equipment, materials, tools, and personnel, onboard and remote information sources, communications, contacts and other resources available and at the disposal of the engineer of the watch aboard a tug or a tow boat; recognizing what they each are and are not and what they each can/cannot do; how they inter-relate and might substitute for something else as an emergency back-up during various routine, non-routine, crisis and/or catastrophic events or situations....
-To create and maintain or restore power, electricity, safety, and other critical services ... thereby minimizing problems, casualties, injuries, pollution events, and premature equipment failures.
+A comprehensive review of equipment, materials, tools, personnel, onboard and remote information sources, communications, contacts and other resources available and at the disposal of the engineer of the watch to recognize what they each can/cannot do; how they inter-relate and might substitute for something else as an emergency back-up during various routine, non-routine, crisis and/or catastrophic events or situations.
+Engine room simulation exercises prepares engine room officers to handle dynamically escalating scenarios, emphasizing real life situation and mitigating tools to improve teamwork, leadership, communication, decision-making and resource management to maintain or restore power, electricity, safety, and other critical services.
+Engine room simulation training problem solving is critical to prevention of casualties, injuries, pollution events, and premature equipment failures.
 Self-discipline, responsibility and, accountability will be emphasized together with the other characteristics and skills of leadership and sensitivity to personnel, cultures, society, and the environment.
+In compliance with international STCW requirements, there will be no D or D+ grades in this course.
+Open only to students for whom this course is a requirement for their degree program or minor, or by permission of the department chair Prerequisite: ENGR 510.
+[Fall] Previously MTOE 201 Small Vessel Resource Management